Anything Web Can Do, Web Can Do Mobile

-Responsive web design, sometimes called RWD, is the art of altering a single website design to fit a variety of use cases based on the device they are using and its screen resolution.
-Responsive designs look and feel somewhat different on each device, but maintain consistent branding and customer experience across the board.
+Mobile responsive web design is the art of adapting a single website design to fit a range of use cases based on the user’s device type and screen resolution.
+Responsive designs might look and feel somewhat different on each device, but maintain consistent branding and customer experience across the board.
 If it sounds complicated, well, you’re right.
 It is.
 Fortunately for you, we’ve mastered it.

-All Blayzer web designs support “responsive” design technology allowing certain elements of the service to display differently on varying devices.
-We do this by identifying “break points” for the screen resolutions of popular devices.
-Sites will fluidly shift as you resize the display window, until it reaches one of these break points.
-When a break point is reached, the layout will “snap” to an optimal design layout for that device.
+Blayzer approaches responsive web design by identifying “breakpoints” for the screen resolutions of popular devices.
+Designs shift fluidly as you resize the display window, until you reach one of these common breakpoints.
+When a breakpoint is reached, the layout will “snap” to an optimal design layout for that screen size and resolution.

-Blayzer web projects currently support and are QA test for the following mobile responsive breakpoints:
+New Blayzer web projects currently support and are QA tested for the following mobile responsive breakpoints:

 - 2550 x 1080